cloudflare/workers-docs/content/about/tips/debugging.md

 ### 4. Go to Origin on Error

-Often, if your Worker isn’t doing security-critical activities, it makes sense for it to act as if it’s not installed at all if it errors.
+Often, if your Worker isn’t doing security-critical activities, it makes sense for it to act as if it’s not installed at all, if it errors.
 This allows you to install logging, tracking, or other minor Workers without fearing they may break your underlying site.
 This behavior can be toggled on by calling `event.passThroughOnException()`:

 ```javascript